lucianjames/ESP32WifiHacks/README.md

 # ESP32WifiHacks
 Easy to use WiFi tools for the ESP32.
-Graphical interface provided via IMGUI
+Graphical interface provided via IMGUI.

+Created as a bit of an experiment, not entirely practical, but neat.

 ![image](https://user-images.githubusercontent.com/65134690/221854171-6e5a74c0-b164-4a0f-adb9-0bd12d759464.png)

 # Platform support
-Linux-only due to limitations of the ArduinoSerialIO library, but an update to that library should result in it working cross-platform just fine.
+Linux-only due to limitations of the ArduinoSerialIO library, but an update to that library should result in it working cross-platform just fine (maybe I should do that some time).

 # Features
 * Sniff wifi traffic (Data, beacons, deauth, see image about)